Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager and HR department.

 - Commits to continuous learning and development

-Once you've identified what constitutes high potential, it's time to start assessing your current employees and develop a strategy to groom them into the HiPos you need.
+Once you've identified what constitutes high potential, it's time to start assessing your current employees and build the base for a high potential development program.

 - Give them more challenging work: Letting them take on tasks that are outside of their current job descriptions will help build their skill sets and give them a sense of ownership over the projects they complete.